treeverse/lakeFS/docs/understand/use_cases/etl_testing.md

 ## How does lakeFS help with Dev/Test environments?

-lakeFS makes creating isolated dev/test environments for ETL testing quick and cheap. lakeFS uses Copy-on-Write which means that there is no duplication of data when you create a new environment.
+lakeFS makes creating isolated dev/test environments for ETL testing quick and cheap. lakeFS uses zero-copy branching which means that there is no duplication of data when you create a new environment.
 This frees you from spending time on environment maintenance and makes it possible to create as many environments as needed.

 In a lakeFS repository, data is always located on a `branch`.
 You can think of each `branch` in lakeFS as its own environment.
 This is because branches are isolated, meaning changes on one branch have no effect other branches.